batect/batect/docs/content/config/Containers.md

     2. Wrap your command in a shell invocation.

         For example, if your command is `echo hello && echo world`, set `command` to `sh -c 'echo hello && echo world'`.

+    3. Set the [entrypoint](#entrypoint) for the container to a shell.
+For example:
+       ```yaml
+       containers:
+         container-1:
+            command: echo hello && echo world
+            entrypoint: /bin/sh -c
+       ```

+## `entrypoint`
+Entrypoint to use to run the [command](#command).

+If not provided, the default entrypoint for the container will be used.

+See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more information on how the entrypoint is used. batect will always convert the entrypoint provided here to the exec form when passed to Docker.

+Available since v0.37.

 ## `environment`
 List of environment variables (in `name: value` format) for the container.